MewsSystems/gitbook-pos-api/operations/customers.md

 ## Create customer

+Create a customer.
 A customer represents a person or organization that can be billed for goods or services.
 Note: This operation needs [Authentication](../essential-guide/authentication.md).

 ### Request